scality/vaultclient/README.md

 ```

-For enabling a two ways https encryption, set the constructor argument 'cert'
+To enable two way https encryption, set the constructor argument 'cert' and
-and 'key' to the content of the client certificate.
+'key' to the content of the client certificate.
+To use your own certificate
-For use your own certificate authority, set the constructor argument 'ca' to
+authority, set the constructor argument 'ca' to the content of your
-the content of your authority certificate.
+authority certificate.